SK-MS/swc-repository/README.md

 # Guacamole recipe

-This repository contains a recipe and alsit
+This repository contains a recipe and another list.